Claudio Bisogniero

-Claudio Bisogniero (born 2 July 1954, Rome) is a retired Italian diplomat.
-From 2007 until 2012, he was the Deputy Secretary General of NATO before serving as Ambassador to the United States (2012-2016).
+Claudio Bisogniero (born 2 July 1954) is a retired Italian diplomat.
+From 2007 until 2012, he was the Deputy Secretary General of NATO before serving as Ambassador to the United States (2012–2016).
 From 2016 until 2019 he was Italy’s Permanent Representative to NATO.

 Biography

 He graduated from La Sapienza in 1976 with a degree in political science.

 He began his diplomatic career in 1978.
 He has held important posts in the Italian Embassies in China, the United States of America, and in the Italian Representations to NATO and the United Nations (UN).
-He also served in the General Secretariat of the Presidency of the Italian Republic, Office of the Diplomatic Adviser to the President of the Republic (1988 - 1989).
+He also served in the General Secretariat of the Presidency of the Italian Republic, Office of the Diplomatic Adviser to the President of the Republic (1988–1989).

 Since 2008 he has been a member of the Italy–USA Foundation.

 From 2002 to 2005 he was Deputy Director General for Multilateral Political Affairs at the Ministry of Foreign Affairs responsible for UN, NATO, G8, disarmament and human rights issues.
 From 2005 to 2007 Director General with responsibility for America.